AlexProCode/CSGOPolygon-autobetbot/README.md

 ## Methods of play ##

 You can check styles of plays on below screenshot, you have really good selection.
 Of course the most important thing is that you are deciding which method you wanna play.
+Also, great feature is that you can make quick calculation how many coins do you need to dont lose everything in few games.

 ![Screenshot](http://i.imgur.com/0AaDWJO.png)